hash-bang/async-chainable/README.md

 ------
 The final stage in the chain, `.end()` must be called to execute the queue of actions.

-	end(function) // Final function to execute as `function(err)`
+	end() // Run the chain but don't do anything when completed end(function) // Final function to execute as `function(err)` end(string, function) // Extract the context value specified by string and provide it to the callback

+NOTE: The form `end(string, function)` is used  is the internal equivalent to `end(err => callback(err, this[string]))` - i.e. the context value is extracted for you.

 While similar to `series()` / `then()` this function will always be executed *last* and be given the error if any occurred in the form `function(err)`.